Florida public assistance.

 Emergency Medical Assistance (EMA) For Non-Citizens is offered for a serious medical condition such as emergency labor and delivery of a child.
 The need must be verified by a doctor or medical professional, and the program is only offered for those who are also Medicaid eligible except for their citizenship status.

 Health care and Medicaid for Aged or Disabled can be offered for low income individuals who are disabled or who are aged (65 or older).
+Several organizations work together to offer both medical care and financial support.
+Learn more on Florida disability benefits.

 Emergency Financial Assistance Program (EFAHP) – This program was created by Florida to try to help prevent homelessness.
 Money and grants can be distributed to pay a wide range of housing expenses that could cause homelessness.
 For example, money may be offered for rent, mortgage payments, or energy bills.
 The bottom line is that funding is offered for both homeowners and renters.